Meet the KMS Directors and Associates

 Mr. Bowling received his undergraduate degree from the University of Tennessee, Knoxville where he studied conducting with WJ Julian, trombone with Don Hough, and jazz with Donald Brown and Bill Scarlet.
 In 2003, Mr. Bowling completed his graduate studies at the University of Georgia in Athens under the guidance of Dr. David Romines and Dr. John Culvahouse.

-Mr. Bowling’s professional performance credits include the Take Note Big Band, The Cobb Wind Symphony, The Thomaston Brass Quintet, The Danbury Symphony, The Danbury Community Orchestra, The Danbury Brass Band, The Danbury Trombone Outfit, and the Hawthorne Caballeros Drum and Bugle Corps.
+Mr. Bowling’s professional performance credits include the Take Note Big Band, The Cobb Wind Symphony, The Thomaston Brass Quintet, The Danbury Symphony, The Danbury Community Orchestra, The Danbury Brass Band, The Danbury Trombone Outfit, The Knoxville Wind Symphony, and the Hawthorne Caballeros Drum and Bugle Corps.
 In June of 2018, Mr. Bowling performed with members of the Danbury Music Center in the conducting debut of Mr. Joseph Alessi, principal trombonist with the New York Philharmonic.

 Mr. Bowling is a national clinician and adjudicator, most recently serving as a guest conductor with the combined wind ensembles of Marywood University and Westchester University during their performance tour in China.
 He has also served as a guest lecturer and clinician at Marywood University in Scranton, Pennsylvania for the “Junior Wind Band Celebration.”
 He currently lives in Louisville, Tennessee with his wife Karen.